codersanket/paytm_flutter/README.md

 # Paytmkaro
 A flutter plugin to integrate a Paytms All in one SDK in flutter.

- Right now its only support Andriod and only works with production keys.
+ Right now its only support Android.

+ If you want to use this for testing make sure that paytm app is not installed in device.

 ## Getting Started
 1. [Prerequisites](#prerequisites)